 Cradling your grumpy baby in your arms and swinging him back and forth is a great way to soothe the savage beast.
 A baby swing is an amazing way to provide this motion without the need to use your arms.
-Lazy moms rejoice!

 The problem is, there are so many different baby swings out there, each with a variety of fancy features that you probably don’t need.
 How do you choose the best baby swing for your baby?

 This guide has you covered.
-Be warned, its long and detailed but if you are looking for the perfect baby swing before you drop your cold hard cash then this is the guide you have been looking for.
+Be warned, it's long and detailed but if you are looking for the perfect baby swing before you drop your cold hard cash then this is the guide you have been looking for.

 Use the index above to jump to your preferred section of the guide.
 Otherwise, keep reading from top to bottom.
 It’s all great information!

-Lets take a detailed look a some of the best baby swings on the market.
+Let's take a detailed look a some of the best baby swings on the market.
 These baby swings are favorites amongst moms the world over.

-While all baby swings from this collection are exceptional, this one leads the pack in terms of features (I will outline the differences in the other Cradle ‘n Swing models below).
+While all baby swings from this collection are exceptional, this one leads the pack in terms of features.
+I will outline the differences in the other Cradle ‘n Swing models below.

-With such a feature packed baby swing, where do we begin?
-Well let’s take a look at the swing seat itself.
+With such a feature-packed baby swing, where do we begin?
+Well, let’s take a look at the swing seat itself.

 A simple button press and twist is all it takes to rotate the seat to face either left or right (like in the above picture to the right).
-In this position the Baby swing moves head to toe.
+In this position, the baby swing moves head to toe.
 Oh, and the seat also has two reclining positions!

 Six swinging speeds will keep your baby comfortable; no matter how fast or slow he likes his ride.
-Speaking of swinging, the motion can be powered by either batteries or a plug in AC adapter.
+Speaking of swinging, the motion can be powered by either batteries or a plug-in AC adapter.

 A mirrored globe and mobile is positioned to catch attention.
-The mobile itself is motorized and, at the flick of a switch; begins to spins with playful little lambs circling your baby.
+The mobile itself is motorized and, at the flick of a switch, begins to spins with playful little puppies circling your baby.
 Adorable!